 These loans will be a contribution towards the costs associated with completing a Postgraduate Masters course and can be used towards tuition fees or living costs as you decide.
 The loan is not means-tested and will be paid directly to you, the student, rather than the University.

-- Postgraduate Loan applications for 2019/20 are not yet open (they normally open in June/July).
+- Postgraduate Loan applications for 2020/21 normally open in late June

 - Please apply via the UK Government website.